Court docs: Man left woman to die from overdose in alley, didn’t report death - NewsBreak

 The last family member to see Williams alive was her sister, who met her for dinner around 7 p.m. at a restaurant on East 54 th Street, also on Aug.
 11.

 Williams’ mother said she’d sent her daughter $30 via Cash App on Aug.
 11 at 9:41 p.m.
 Her mother was also able to provide investigators with the phone number for Stephen Blake Robinson.
 Williams’ mother noted that the family was organizing a search for Kylie on the morning of Aug.
-14 and Robinson didn’t show up.Police arrest suspect, recover stolen items belonging to 18 people after alert resident’s tip in Fishers
+14 and Robinson didn’t show up.What we know about missing dad, 3 kids under age of 6

 Surveillance video provided key information in the case.
 Around 4:25 a.m., video from the alley showed the Nissan Sentra stopping and parking.
 A man got out, walked out of frame and then returned with another individual.
 They opened the passenger side door; the other man took a blanket and left, with the other individual eventually trailing behind him.
 Williams was later found next to the vehicle, police said.